-If you’re involved in the industry, you will know all about retentions.
-Technically, they are a percentage of each instalment due to a contractor/subcontractor that is withheld until the end of the job, to give security that you they will return to put right any defects.
+If you’re in the construction industry, you will know all about retentions.
+Technically, they are a percentage of each instalment due to a contractor/subcontractor that is withheld until the end of the job, to give security that they will return to put right any defects.
 But in reality, they are a major source of contention, being seen as yet another way of major contractors abusing their financial position and simply refusing to pay them back – just one of the issues for which Carillion has been lambasted.